 Robert K. Godfrey Herbarium

-Florida State University's Robert K. Godfrey Herbarium is a museum-quality collection of over 200,000 plant and microalgae specimens.
+Florida State University's Robert K. Godfrey Herbarium is a museum-quality collection of over 220,000 plant and microalgae specimens.
 These document the distribution and natural variation of the 2,400 species of flowering plants, ferns, conifers, and cycads found in northern Florida-one of North America's biodiversity hotspots-and the microalgae of Florida’s Gulf and Atlantic coasts.
 Each plant specimen is carefully identified, pressed, dried, and mounted to archival standards, with accompanying data on where and when it was collected.
 The specimens are a valued resource to local, state, national, and international biologists studying plant and microalgae systematics, ecology, evolution, biogeography, conservation biology, anatomy, and morphology.
 New specimens are added to the collection each week.
+As of May 2014, the collection includes all specimens from Stetson University's Herbarium (DLF).
 In August 2003, Austin Mast became the new director of the herbarium.
 Though now retired, Loran Anderson remains active in the herbarium.
 The current curator is Chris Buddenhagen.

 The Florida State University gratefully acknowledges funding from the National Science Foundation (Awards 0956372 and 0646222), the Florida Department of Environmental Protection, and the Florida Fish and Wildlife Conservation Commission to support the digitization of specimens in the Robert K. Godfrey Herbarium.
 The Tall Timbers Research Station gratefully acknowledges funding from the National Science Foundation (Award 0956343) to support the digitization of specimens in its herbarium.